How to Turn Website Visitors into Dental Patients

 Be honest about how much different procedures cost

-Lastly, if you really want to stand out from the 5 or 10 other dental practices that your patients are probably checking out before making a decision of where to go to… focus on Google reviews and testimonial videos.
+Finally, if you really want to distinguish yourself from the other 5 or 10 dental practices that patients might consider, focus on Google reviews and testimonial videos.

 Ready to turn website visitors into real patients?